MelJan/PyDeep/docs/tutorials/RBM_MNIST_small.rst

 If you are new on RBMs, you can have a look into my `master's theses <https://www.ini.rub.de/PEOPLE/wiskott/Reprints/Melchior-2012-MasterThesis-RBMs.pdf>`_

-A good theoretical introduction is also given by the `Course Material PCA <https://www.ini.rub.de/PEOPLE/wiskott/Teaching/Material/index.html>`_ in combination with the following video lectures.
+A good theoretical introduction is also given by the `Course Material <https://www.ini.rub.de/PEOPLE/wiskott/Teaching/Material/index.html>`_ in combination with the following video lectures.

 .. raw:: html